QxLabIreland/listening-test/README.md

-## Dependencies

-npm install --save react-router-dom @material-ui/core mobx mobx-react
+### Naming styles

+- Database (MongoDB) and React.js are using `camelCase naming` for everything.
+- For python script, variables are wrote in the `snake_case naming` style, and you can find that back-end **api urls** and **folders' name** are also in this naming style.
+- We need to know what parts that we are manipulating, and different naming styles can help us.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Some Rules

-- Database (MongoDB) and React.js are using `camelCase naming`.
-For Python script, variables are wrote in the `snake_case naming` style, and you can find that back-end api urls are using `snake_case naming`.

 ## Available Scripts